jcaillon/3P/NEXT_RELEASE_NOTES.md

 	- DeleteFolder
   - You can now use the special variable `<ROOT>` which is always available and is replaced by the path to your source directory (without the ending '')
   - For the transfer rules and in particular, for the transfert target : it is now possible to use the | character to separate several target path (the file will then be copied to the different locations).
 This is equivalent to writing several rules with the "continue" option set to "yes", it is just a simpler way to write it
+  - Improved updater and added a setup dialog box after an install to modify notepad++ options such as : automatic backup, multi-selection and default auto-completion replacement
+  - Added keywords : `PROCESS-ARCHITECTURE` `PROCEDURE-COMPLETE` `Write`

 **Fixed issues :**